elastic/kibana/src/core/server/kibana.api.md

 export interface CoreSetup {
     // (undocumented)
     elasticsearch: ElasticsearchServiceSetup;
-    // Warning: (ae-incompatible-release-tags) The symbol "http" is marked as @public, but its signature references "HttpServiceSetup" which is marked as @internal
-    //
     // (undocumented)
     http: HttpServiceSetup;
     // Warning: (ae-incompatible-release-tags) The symbol "plugins" is marked as @public, but its signature references "PluginsServiceSetup" which is marked as @internal